jon-jacky/Piety/doc/utilities.md

 The component is written in Python.
 It can be extended by revising or adding to the Python source.

-* **Binding**
-The component is a library written in another language, with a Python API as an alternative to the native API, so the library can be easily used by Python programs.

 * **Wrapper**
 The component is a program whose core is written in another language, that is invoked by a Python wrapper.

+* **Configuration***
-The program can be scripted or customized in Python.
+The component is configured by a script written in Python.

+* **API**
+The component provides an Application Programming Interface: Python classes, functions, and constants that can be called from a user's Python program.

+* **Binding**
+The component is a library written in another language, with a Python API as an alternative to the native API.

+* **Query language**
+The component is a database whose query language is provided as a Python API.

 * **Client**
-The component is a server written in another language that communicates using a protocol that has a Python API, so the server can be easily used by Python programs.
+The component is a server written in another language that communicates using a protocol that has a Python API.